Nursing Home or Veteran's Center Voters

 - It is a felony for an administrator or employee of a nursing facility or veterans center to attempt to “coerce or influence the vote of a person residing in or confined to that facility.”

 Voters in nursing homes and veteran’s centers are not required to have their absentee ballot affidavits notarized; however, they are required to have their signatures witnessed by two members of the bipartisan Absentee Voting Board.

-Voted absentee ballots are collected by the Absentee Voting Board, in a locked box, and securely returned to the County Election Board.
+Voted absentee ballots are collected by the Absentee Voting Board and placed in a locked box and securely returned to the County Election Board.